jugyo/flask-gae-template/README.md

 TODO
 ------

-* sample for using template
+* sample for using DataStore
 * sample for test